yoasif/yoasif.github.io/_posts/2023-06-18-reddit-is-removing-mods-whose-teams-let-their-subreddits-post-NSFW-content.markdown

 The whiplash from these latest moves is insane!

+Update #3: *The Verge* also updated their story:

+>While r/MildlyInteresting got its mods back, other newly NSFW subs that lost their mods Thursday still don’t have them. r/interestingasfuck (11 million subscribers), r/TIHI (1.7 million subscribers), and r/ShittyLifeProTips (1.6 million subscribers), which had all gone NSFW or loosened their rules, are currently unmoderated.

 ---

 Things are moving fast again, so this is going to be another quick and dirty post...
 Reddit is now removing mod teams without any pretense of speaking for moderators.